 Impact of Loan Counseling on Undergraduate Retention

-In partnership with J. Michael Collins (UW-Madison) and DeVry University, and funded through U.S. Treasury we are examining the comparative impact of enhanced loan counseling and financial education on financial aid and educational decisions among students attending that for-profit institution.
+In partnership with J. Michael Collins (UW-Madison) and a for-profit online university, and funded through U.S. Treasury we are examining the comparative impact of enhanced loan counseling and financial education on financial aid and educational decisions among students attending that for-profit institution.
 The primary intent of this randomized experiment is to test the hypothesis that information alone is insufficient to alter student behaviors.
 Principal Investigator: J. Michael Collins.
 Co-Principal Investigator: Sara Goldrick-Rab. (began in 2014)